pumpkinslayer12/PageEditorOnly/README.md

 - publish_pages
 - upload_files

 There is also a filter that removes several group links for users that do not have the edit_others_pages permission from the edit page views.
 This is an aesthetic adjustment as the role cannot edit the pages of others.
-The following group links are removed.:
+The following group links are removed:
 - all
 - publish
 - trash